What Are Credit Card Convenience Checks and How Are They Used?

 Can I write a convenience check to someone else?

 Yes, you can write a convenience check out to another person or business as a method of direct payment.
-For example, you can use a convenience check to pay for a utility bill or as rent to your landlord.
-Keep in mind that this will mean you’ll pay more toward that purchase, thanks to fees and a higher APR.
-Proceed with caution.
+For example, you can use a convenience check to pay for a utility bill or for rent to your landlord.
+However, keep in mind that this will mean you’ll pay more toward that purchase because of fees and a higher APR.

 Where can I cash a convenience check?